Vegetarian Etiquette: 4 Rules For Guests And Hosts

 However, any condiment of animal origin may not be vegetarian.
 Animal fat is always excluded.
 Some people may exclude bottarga, fish oil such as anchovy sauce, or similar products too.

-Sweets and desserts are almost always ok
+Sweets and desserts

 In general, vegetarians can eat any type of sweets or dessert.